 Letterpress printing is one of the oldest printing methods in existence.
 Johannes Gutenberg is credited for inventing this method in 1450 and it has received a resurgence in use lately in the wedding invitation world because of the beautiful impression it creates on paper.
 Originally it was considered bad letterpress form for the plate to create an actual impression on the paper but today that is actually the desired effect and has evolved into a true art by letterpress printers.

 In order to print your invitation by letterpress, a photopolymer, magnesium, or copper plate is created with your design.
 Ink is hand mixed to reach the correct color and then laid across that plate by the letterpress machine.
 The plate is pressed into the paper with enough force that the design is actually pressed deeper than the rest of the paper.
 Only one color and one sheet of paper at time can be used with each press of the letterpress machine.
 Because of this unique and time consuming printing method, letterpress printing is more expensive than flat printing and requires more production time.

 Letterpress Printing Examples

 We don't like to play favorites but foil printing is probably our favorite.
 If you want a true metallic, foil printing is the way to go.
 Though foil is also available in many non-metallic colors with gloss or matte finishes.

 Foil printing is similar to letterpress printing in that a plate is made of your design but with foil the plate is usually made of copper or brass.
 This metal plate is then heated and pressed through a sheet of foil onto whatever material you would like to foil print.
 Because of the unique print method, we can print on unusual materials like acrylic or suede fabric that are not able to be flat or letterpress printed.
-Foil printing is a little more expensive than letterpress printing and similar to letterpress in production timeline.
+Foil printing is close in price but a little more expensive than letterpress printing and similar to letterpress in production timeline.

 Foil Printing Examples